In 1944 – The Second & Last Expedition

 Meantime, the 70th Division began to reorganize for the role of “long range penetration” on 6 September 1943, relinquishing its units to the 3rd Indian Division or “Special Force” (the Chindits) on October 25th.
 The divisional HQ ceased to function on that day and the division itself ceased to exist on November 24th.

 As I go through more of my sources, the order of battle below with its list of commanders may one day be complete.
 In the meantime, if you have any information that could be of importance, kindly send me a message.
-Updated – 28 February 2016.
+Updated – 1 June 2016.
+(All dates indicated below are by day/month)

 6th Bn, Nigeria Regiment (Lt-Col Gordon Upjohn)